gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	weaker relation can persist as an active lower-order plateau
 -	that plateau can later loosen, recover, or support renewed promotion
 -	each later state remains shaped by transformed prior organization rather than beginning from zero
+-	that plateau can also loosen gradually while still carrying weakened organizational constraint

 So memory here is not merely archival retention.
-It appears operationally as the continued causal activity of transformed prior coherence.
+It appears operationally as the continued causal activity of transformed prior coherence, including both persistence and graded weakening of its constraint on later states.
 That is why selection through coherence is non-binary: the past remains structurally active inside the downgraded present.

 ---

 ### 13. The architecture can reject, re-admit, confirm, begin to de-confirm, fully de-confirm, preserve explicit ambiguity, restart cleanly after contradiction, and register fresh weak recoupling after restart

-Cycles 5–41 together are especially important.
+Cycles 5–43 together are especially important.
 -	Cycle 5 showed disciplined rejection of an unsupported weak coupling
 -	Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again
 -	Cycle 7 showed provisional confirmation when that co-motion persisted across an additional interval